ubinexus/sonic-utilities/doc/Command-Reference.md

 **sonic-package-manager repository add**

-This command will add a new entry in the package database.
-The package has to be *Not Installed* in order to be removed from package database. *NOTE*: this command requires elevated (root) privileges to run.
+This command will add a new entry in the package database. *NOTE*: this command requires elevated (root) privileges to run.

 - Usage:
   ```
   Usage: sonic-package-manager repository add [OPTIONS] NAME REPOSITORY

     Add a new repository to database.
 Repository in Docker Registry V2.

   Options:
     --default-reference TEXT  Default installation reference
     --description TEXT        Optional package entry description
     --help                    Show this message and exit.
   ```
 - Example:
   ```